Treatments & Side Effects

 Rifampin pills are orange in color, and because this color is absorbed in the body, body fluids may temporarily appear orange or red for several hours after taking the medicine.
-People taking rifampin should not wear soft contact lenses, as the lenses will permanently absorb the orange discoloration.
+People taking rifampin should not wear soft contact lenses, as the lenses will permanently absorb the orange discoloration (disposable contact lenses may be a suitable alternative).
 Extremely high doses of rifampin may cause a condition known as “Redman syndrome.”
 Symptoms generally begin within 5 or 10 minutes of receiving the drug, and include itching and flushing of the face, neck and torso, and less frequently, swelling of the lips, face, or eyes, or a drop in blood pressure.

 Ethambutol is a pill administered according to the patient’s weight in kilograms.
 The most significant side effect of ethambutol is associated with nerves; this includes inflammation of the optic nerve (optic neuritis).
 Patients often complain of blurry vision and often have problems with red-green color discrimination.
 This tends to occur on high daily doses of the medicine.
 (Allergic reactions may occur on any drug dosage of the medicine.)